 In the spirit of compromise and taking into account that the consultation process provides an opportunity to revert this way forward, it was agreed to keep a minimum of supporters of new work items to two members with no reference to their respective countries.
 It was noted that several meeting participants expressing a strong preference to have two members from different countries to ensure the international nature of the work performed by the ITU-T, those members were invited to submit comments during the consultation process to possibly achieve consensus to update the text accordingly.

 Regarding to the proposal to add the text “study group” in 1.4.7.1 , which would imply a change in the current practice when both Study Groups and Working Parties can approve new work items, it was not retained and the status quo was agreed.
-The members intending to limiting the authority to establish work items to the Study Groups only were invited to submit comments during the consultation process to possibly achieve consensus to update the text accordingly.
+The members intending to limit the authority to establish work items to only the Study Groups were invited to submit comments during the consultation process to possibly achieve consensus to update the text accordingly.

 A note in the TSB Circular initiating the consultation on A.1 will be added to explain the two contentious issues above.

-The legal affair unit could provide a written interpretation on the current authorities of the Working Parties regarding approval, agreements at their meetings.
+The legal affairs unit was requested to provide a written interpretation on the current authorities of the Working Parties regarding approval, agreements at their meetings.

 Action: